Gagravarr/VorbisJava/README.txt

 Getting Started
 ---------------
-There are five main classes that you can start with, depending on the kind of file you have, and your interests.
+There are seven main classes that you can start with, depending on the kind of file you have, and your interests.
 These are:

   org.gagravarr.ogg.OggFile